claimsforce-gmbh/flutter-wootric/example/README.md

-# flutter_wootric_example
+# wootric_example

-Demonstrates how to use the flutter_wootric plugin.
+Demonstrates how to use the wootric plugin.

 ## Getting Started